 - A reminder notice.
 Read it!
 You then have seven days to pay.
 Please note: you will not receive a reminder notice for parking fines (naheffingsaanslagen parkeerbelasting).
 You’re just expected to remember.

-- If you fail to make payment after the first reminder you will receive a second reminder (aanmaning).
+- If you fail to make your payment after the first reminder you will receive a second reminder (aanmaning).
 This second reminder will cost you between €7 and €15 extra.
 You must pay your bill within two weeks.
-Two weeks of thinking about it, (woo!
-Gosh so fun).

 - Eventually, you will receive a final warning known as a ‘notice of intent to garnish wages’ (vooraankondiging loonvordering).
 You must pay immediately.